 Available in VPC

-Table is a metadata definition with details and schema of the data.
+A table is a metadata definition that contains detailed information and a schema for data.
 You can create a table through the scanner or by defining your own schema.
 In the Table menu, you can create and manage tables and view the collected metadata.

 Table list interface